11 Best Non Firearm Weapon For Home Defense

 1. Fire Extinguisher

-A fire extinguisher can be a useful self-defense tool.
+A fire extinguisher can be a helpful self-defense tool.
 When discharged, it creates a large cloud of dust and smoke, which can suffocate an intruder.
 You can also swing it around to fend off an attacker.
 Just be prepared for the mess it leaves behind.

 For self-defense purposes, a dry chem fire extinguisher is recommended.
 Aim the discharge at the intruder’s face, and they will regret their decision to enter your home.
 An additional benefit is that if you ever have an actual fire, you can use the extinguisher to buy time and create a path for evacuation.